nextgis/ngf-tutorial/tutorials/5_3_vector_popup/README.md

 - unselectOnClose
 - createPopupContent

-The content of the pop-up can be any string or HTMLElement.If the content is static, it can be set via the 'popupContent' parameter.
+The content of the pop-up can be any string or HTMLElement.
+If the content is static, it can be set via the 'popupContent' parameter.
 The [createPopupContent](https://code-api.nextgis.com/interfaces/ngw_map.PopupOptions.html#createPopupContent) callback function is used for dynamic display:

 ```javascript
 ngwMap.addGeoJsonLayer({